SnapMD/connectedcare-sdk/README.md

 ## Configuration

 Unit tests require a separate config file stored next to the App.config, called `SnapMD.ConnectedCare.Sdk.Test.Properties.Settings.csproj`.
-This is in the `.gitignore` file so as to prevent users' credentials from being stored in the Git repository.
+This file is not in the `.gitignore` file because this creates compilation errors for new downloads or CI servers.
 The file should look like this:

     <?xml version="1.0"?>
     <SnapMD.ConnectedCare.Sdk.Tests.Properties.Settings>